 The TRACE Scholar Program provides emerging leaders and professionals with an interest in anti-corruption and bribery prevention with an intensive course of study followed by a practical and “hands-on” internship.
 TRACE Scholars study with students from a diverse range of countries to further enrich their understanding of regional challenges in reducing corruption.
 The TRACE Scholar Program develops informed, committed and visible leaders in this field, in support of the work of TRACE and its larger mission.

 General questions should be directed to: firstname.lastname@example.org.
 Please note that participating universities set their own application deadlines and may not yet be accepting applications for the upcoming school year.

-The 2015-2016 TRACE Scholar has been named.
-Mr. Orest Stasyuk of Ukraine will study in the Sustainable International Development Graduate Program at the University of Washington School of Law.
+The two TRACE Scholars for 2015-2016, Mr. Mokoross Amos Kiprop of Kenya and Mr. Orest Stasyuk of Ukraine, will study in the Sustainable International Development Graduate Program at the University of Washington School of Law.

 Orest Stasyuk is an attorney from Kiev, Ukraine who works as an associate with the criminal law practice of Egorov Puginsky Afanasiev & Partners, where he focuses on anti-bribery compliance work, implementing compliance programs and conducting anti-corruption audits in the Commonwealth of Independent States.

 “The TRACE Scholar Program is designed to recruit and develop leaders in the field of anti-bribery who can return to their home countries and contribute to compliance efforts in the public or private sphere,” said Alexandra Wrage, President and Founder of TRACE.
 “Our inaugural scholars have interned at TRACE this summer and have been tremendously successful.
 I look forward to working with Mokoross and Orest next year.”

 For more information, view the press release announcing the 2015-2016 TRACE Scholars here.